zenithexpo/blog/_posts/2021-06-23-Monoliths-and-Microservices.md

 categories: [markdown]
 ---
 # Monoliths and Microservices
-> Note: This blog is a part of Cloud-Native Foundation, read more to finmd out!
+> Note: Cloud-Native Foundation, read more to find out!